 Naji, our Innovation Manager, is going to do a thorough review of the Surface next week.
 For now, I’m not sold on it – it’s an interesting laptop that tries to be a tablet – but we’ll see what he thinks after a full road test!

-Jocelyn is Somo's Marketing Director.
-Based in our London office, she's responsible for our international marketing, PR, communications and events.
+Jocelyn is RVP North America.
+Based in our New York office, she has overall responsibility for the ongoing management of Somo’s US business.
 She favours Apple devices, and has a matching white iPhone and iPad mini, both in bright pink cases.
 Spotify's her most-used app, and the Logo Quiz her favourite game.